Car Accident

 Changes in Sensation

-Numbness or tingling sensations, particularly in the extremities, could signal nerve damage or spinal injuries, necessitating immediate medical assessment.
+Numbness or tingling in the extremities may indicate nerve damage or spinal injury and requires immediate medical evaluation.

 Emotional or Cognitive Changes